atom-sw/fauxpy/docs/user/start.md

     location of your choice (e.g., your home directory):

     ``` bash
-    cp -r fauxpy/examples/example2 ~/example2
+    cp -r fauxpy/examples/example2 ~/fauxpy_example2
     ```

 3.  **Navigate to the Example Directory:**

-    Change your directory to the location where you copied Example 2:
+    Change your directory to where you copied Example 2:

     ``` bash
-    cd ~/example2
+    cd ~/fauxpy_example2
     ```

 4.  **Set Up a Python Virtual Environment:**

-    Create a Python 3.8 virtual environment named `env`.
-Later Python versions should also be compatible:
+    Create a Python virtual environment named `env`.
+    On some machines (e.g., MacBooks),
+    you may need to use `python3` instead of `python`.

     ``` bash
-    python3.8 -m venv env
+    python -m venv env
     ```

 5.  **Activate the Virtual Environment:**

     Activate the `env` environment.
-Ensure that this environment remains active for the following commands:
+    Keep this environment active for the following commands:

     ``` bash
     source env/bin/activate